 From the example above, we can see that the choir, though composed of many people, is a singular unit.
 One can assume that they will perform the Brahms requiem as one.
 It is possible that each singer will start the piece and proceed according to his or her own speed, resulting in a cacophony.
 But that would be unlikely.
 That is why our choir uses the singular verb is rather than the plural verb are.
 It is also why the choir takes the pronoun it rather than they.

-The past tense affords a wonderful respite from this subject-verb agreement problem.
-We get this break because in the past tense, first-person and third-person verb forms are the same.
+The past continuous tense affords a wonderful respite from this subject-verb agreement problem.
+We get this break because in the past continuous tense, first-person and third-person verb forms are the same.

 The team is or are?
 The audience is or are?
 There are times when we use collective nouns that would normally require a singular verb, but because of the context in which they are used, a plural verb fits better.
 This happens when members of the group stop acting as a cohesive unit and begin acting as individuals.